 There are two types of anxiety.
-There’s common anxiety–that feeling you get when company drops by and you haven’t vacuumed in three weeks.
-And then there’s the kind of anxiety that isn’t necessarily attached to any one event (this is typically the kind of anxiety that’s less of a neuro-typical reaction and more of a mental health issue).
+There’s common anxiety–that feeling you get when you’re dealing with a crisis.
+And then there’s the kind of anxiety that isn’t necessarily attached to any one event or concern.
+You feel the anxiety frequently, regardless of what you’re doing or thinking about.
+It’s more of a generalized sensation that seems to pervade the day.
+This second type is typically the kind of anxiety that’s less of a neuro-typical reaction and more of a mental health concern.

 Physical Symptoms of Anxiety

-Chronic anxiety doesn’t always manifest in the ways that you might anticipate.
-Indeed, there are some pretty interesting ways that anxiety might actually end up affecting your hearing:
+But chronic anxiety doesn’t always manifest in the ways that you might anticipate.
+Indeed, there are some pretty interesting ways that anxiety might actually end up affecting things as seemingly obscure as your hearing.
+For example, anxiety has been associated with:

 - Tinnitus: You probably know that stress can make tinnitus worse, but did you know that there is evidence that it can also cause it ringing in your ears to develop over time.
 This is called tinnitus (which, itself can have any number of other causes as well).
 For some, this might even manifest itself as a feeling that the ears are blocked or clogged (anxiety is amazing, yes?).